lwsinclair/hsk-mcp/README.md

 - Add examples demonstrating how to use your tool
 - Include tests for your tool

-For more detailed information on contributing to Base MCP, including adding new tools and protocols, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+For more detailed information on contributing to Hashkey MCP, including adding new tools and protocols, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Prerequisites